onflow/freshmint/docs/metadata.md

 #### Views in Freshmint

 Freshmint has support for a limited set of common metadata views.
-You can define these in your schema.
+You can define these in your metadata schema.

 |View|Schema ID|Description|
 |----|---------|-----------|